EQAR/deqar-docs/docs/data_submission.md

 #### Linking to an Existing Record

 Each report must be associated with at least one institution.
-If a record for the institution already exists in DEQAR, a DEQARINST ID or an ETER ID should be provided to establish a link to the existing record.
+If a record for the institution already exists in DEQAR, a DEQARINST ID or an ETER ID should be provided to establish a link to the existing record (see [Institution Identifiers](architecture_data_model#institution-identifiers).
 Optionally an agency may choose to provide a local or national identifier for an institution; before these can be used for submission, local identifiers should be assigned to existing institution records through the administrative interface or provided in bulk to the EQAR secretariat.
 Only one institution identifier should be submitted for each institution in the submission object.
 If more than one identifying element is submitted, then the DEQARINST ID will be used to establish internal linkage, followed by the ETER ID.
 If no record for the institution exists in DEQAR, a new record can be created by filling in several descriptive elements (see [below](#new-institution-record)).

    |ELEMENT NAME                                 |REQUIRED     |ONE/MANY  |EXAMPLE                 |
    |:--------------------------------------------|:------------|:---------|:-----------------------|